 Missing Data Workshop

 This workshop will focus on the most effective techniques for conducting quantitative analyses with missing data.
 In addition to covering the basics of missing data theory and showing the problems that can occur when ignoring missing data, we will cover in detail methods for: (1) multiply imputing missing data, (2) handling missing data with hotdeck imputation, and (3) full information maximum likelihood.
 Which method to use depends on many factors idiosyncratic to different analyses.
-Examples in the workshop will primarily use Stata, although some code and resources will be provided for handling missing data in R, SAS, and SPSS.
+The workshop focuses primarily on the methods rather than statistical software; however example code and resources will be provided for implementing the methods in Stata and R, along with some resources for handling missing data in SAS and SPSS.